microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     `Msg 2812, Level 16, State 62, Line 1
     Could not find stored procedure 'sp_configure'.`

-    Even with a logical server, the SQL Server instance is managed by Microsoft and you cannot change instance level settings.
+    Even with a logical server, the SQL Server instance is managed by Microsoft and you cannot change instance level settings but that is a benefit of having a managed database service.

 8. Use SQL Profiler with Azure SQL Database

-   Use the SQL Server Profile extension of Azure Data Studio to  trace queries against your database.
+   Use the SQL Server Profiler extension of Azure Data Studio to  trace queries against your database.
 Use the following documentation to learn how to install and use the extension: https://learn.microsoft.com/azure-data-studio/extensions/sql-server-profiler-extension.

     This extension uses Extended Events to help you trace queries.
 You can learn more about Extended Events at https://docs.microsoft.com/sql/relational-databases/extended-events/extended-events.

-    Background events are not shown so you can use Object Explorer in Azure Data Studio to see some events show up.
+    Background events are not shown.
+You can use Object Explorer to expand and refresh in Azure Data Studio to see some events show up.

 ### Configure and connect with Microsoft Entra